Castle Hill has held the Gold standard for CEIAG- Careers Education, Independent Advice and Guidance since 2013.

 We really do appreciate the support of parents, carers and employers who are already doing this for us and we are always looking for quality work placements for our students.

-Routes into Work Guide This guide provides information about options for young people with SEND to help them move into paid employment.
+The following guides provides information about options for young people with SEND to help them move into paid employment: